 Can a senior pastor and members of the church board inspect the contribution records of each member?

-Why would a pastor and church board want to inspect the contribution records of members?
-One reason might be to enforce a bylaw requirement that members in good standing "Tithe" or make some other specified financial commitment to the church.
-However, it is far more common for church bylaws to require that members "support the church financially," and this is an ambiguous standard that would not warrant accessing individual members' contribution records.
+- The obvious question of course is why would a pastor and church board want to inspect the contribution records of members?
+One reason might be to enforce a bylaw requirement that members in good standing “tithe” or make some other specified financial commitment to the church.
+However, it is far more common for church bylaws to require that members “support the church financially,” and this is an ambiguous standard that would not warrant accessing individual members’ contribution records.

 - Many pastors do not want to see donor records since they do not want this information to influence their relationship with individual members.